PlaidCloud/website/content/en/docs/concepts/workloads/_index.md

 title: "Workloads"
 weight: 50
 description: >
-  Understand Pods, the smallest deployable compute object in Kubernetes, and the higher-level abstractions that help you to run them.
+  Understand Pods, the smallest deployable compute object in PlaidCloud, and the higher-level abstractions that help you to run them.
 no_list: true
 ---

 {{< glossary_definition term_id="workload" length="short" >}}
-Whether your workload is a single component or several that work together, on Kubernetes you run it inside a set of [_pods_](/docs/concepts/workloads/pods).
+Whether your workload is a single component or several that work together, on PlaidCloud you run it inside a set of [_pods_](/docs/concepts/workloads/pods).
-In Kubernetes, a `Pod` represents a set of running
+In PlaidCloud, a `Pod` represents a set of running
 {{< glossary_tooltip text="containers" term_id="container" >}} on your cluster.

-Kubernetes pods have a [defined lifecycle](/docs/concepts/workloads/pods/pod-lifecycle/).
+PlaidCloud pods have a [defined lifecycle](/docs/concepts/workloads/pods/pod-lifecycle/).
 For example, once a pod is running in your cluster then a critical fault on the
 {{< glossary_tooltip text="node" term_id="node" >}} where that pod is running means that
 all the pods on that node fail.
-Kubernetes treats that level of failure as final: you would need to create a new `Pod` to recover, even if the node later becomes healthy.
+PlaidCloud treats that level of failure as final: you would need to create a new `Pod` to recover, even if the node later becomes healthy.

 However, to make life considerably easier, you don't need to manage each `Pod` directly.